skx/evalfilter/README.md

   * e.g. `int("3")`.
 * `len(field | value)`
   * Returns the length of the given value, or the contents of the given field.
+  * For arrays it returns the number of elements, as you'd expect.
 * `lower(field | value)`
   * Return the lower-case version of the given input.
 * `string( )`